pip-webui/pip-webui-entry/README.md

 The module relies on the standard REST API for **users** and **sessions** implemented on the server.

-### Signin
+### Signin form

-Signin form provides fields to use authorization via user name/password.
-Within typing data into input fields it is validated in realtime.
-Also, user can change signin server.
-Checkbox `Remember` lets prolong login session even after some work breaking with service.
+**Signin** form allows to authenticate user using login and password.
+In the future we are going to add authentication with OAuth2 using popular providers like Google, Facebook or Twitter.

 <a href="doc/images/img-signin.png" style="border: 3px ridge #c8d2df; width: 50%; margin: auto; display: block">
     <img src="doc/images/img-signin.png"/>
 </a>

-### Signup
+### Signup form

-Signup form lets newcomer create an account for using provided service.
-Form has validated fields.
-Under each input fields are located errors notifications.
-Also, user can choose signup server.
+**Signup** form allows users to register their account in application.
+The form is intentionally made ultra-short to low the barrier to entry for new users.
+Additional information can be entered in optional **Post-signup** form.

 <a href="doc/images/img-signup.png" style="border: 3px ridge #c8d2df; width: 50%; margin: auto; display: block">
     <img src="doc/images/img-signup.png"/>
 </a>

-### Post-signup
+### Post-signup form

-'Post signup' page is appears after success creating user account.
-The form includes controls which let point out basic information about user (brief description, birthday, avatar image) and choose application interface language.
+**Post signup** form can be opened right after signup to ask user to enter additional information: date of birth, avatar, location, pick preferred color theme.

 <a href="doc/images/img-post-signup.png" style="border: 3px ridge #c8d2df; width: 50%; margin: auto; display: block">
     <img src="doc/images/img-post-signup.png"/>
 </a>

-### Password recovery
+### Password recovery form

-'Password recover' page allows user to recover forgotten password by sending email with instructions how to do.
-User can choose authorization server.
-Validation on input field is supported and if it necessary will notify user about error.
+**Password recover** form lets users to recover their forgotten passwords by sending email with reset instructions.
+After submit, user is transfered to "Password reset** form where he can enter received code and set a new password.

 <a href="doc/images/img-recover-password.png" style="border: 3px ridge #c8d2df; width: 50%; margin: auto; display: block">
     <img src="doc/images/img-recover-password.png"/>
 </a>

-### Email verification
+### Email verification form

-'Email verification' page allows user to change user's contact email established before.
-User point out control email where will be send verification code to insert the one into the second pane field.
-Input fields have validation notifications.
+**Email verification** form allows users to confirm their primary email addresses by entering verification code they shall receive via email right after registration.
+This form is usually opened using a link in the email with the code.

+Todo: Change screenshot to show entire screen
 <a href="doc/images/img-email-verification.png" style="border: 3px ridge #c8d2df; width: 50%; margin: auto; display: block">
     <img src="doc/images/img-email-verification.png"/>
 </a>

+### Password reset form

+**Password rest** form is opened right after **Password recovery**.
+It allows to enter a new password after providing a valid reset code.

+Todo: Add screenshot with password reset form

-### Changing password
+### Change password form

-'Change password' page allows user to change user's account password.
-All input fields support validation and error notification under each one.
+**Change password** is another form that allows user to change his password.
+In this case he must enter his old password to change it.

+Todo: Change screenshot to show entire screen
 <a href="doc/images/img-change-password.png" style="border: 3px ridge #c8d2df; width: 50%; margin: auto; display: block">
     <img src="doc/images/img-change-password.png"/>
 </a>